Scythian religion: Tabiti

-Tabiti was the most venerated of all Scythian deities, but she was rarely depicted in Scythian art, and was instead represented by the fireplace, which constituted the sacral centre of any community, from the family to the tribe.
+Tabiti the most venerated of all Scythian deities, is associated with Indo-Iranic concept of fire.
+She was not, however, depicted in Scythian art, and was instead represented by the fireplace, which constituted the sacral centre of any community, from the family to the tribe.

 As a goddess of the hearth, Tabiti was the patron of society, the state, and families, and she thus protected the family and the clan, and was a symbol of supreme authority.
 The king's hearth was hence connected with Tabiti, and Tabiti herself was connected with royal power.

 The "hearths" (ἑστίαι) of Tabiti were likely the flaming gold objects which fell from the sky in the Scythian genealogical myth and of which the king was the trustee while Tabiti herself in turn was the protector of the king and the royal hearth.